Conejo Open Space Overview

 - Trail Work Day – Community-wide trail maintenance event held in March and October

-The Conejo Open Space Foundation raises funds for many outdoor projects, such as the bridge crossing in Hill Canyon, Bike Bells, Resource Management, and Trails Education Days.
-Support our efforts in the Conejo open space by becoming a member or making a one time donation.
+The Conejo Open Space Foundation raises funds for many COSCA open space projects, including the bridge crossing in Hill Canyon, Bike Bells, Resource Management, and Trails Education Days.
+Support our efforts by making a donation.

 Interested in supporting the open space?